-This is a novella that is the first book in the Away to Africa Series.
+This is the first book in the Away to Africa Series.

 He’s an award-winning actor so pulling off this charade should be easy, right?
 Except he didn’t count on his pretend “girl” being… her.